chbeu/chbeu.github.io/content/post/_posts_wordpress/2019-10-18-acm-authorizer-integrated.md

 categories:
   - news
 ---
-Finally, I managed to integrate the <a href="https://www.acm.org/publications/authors/acm-author-izer-service" rel="noopener noreferrer" target="_blank">ACM-authorizer</a> wherever possible on my [publication page](https://christinebauer.eu/?page_id=28).
+Finally, I managed to integrate the [ACM-authorizer](https://www.acm.org/publications/authors/acm-author-izer-service) wherever possible on my [publication page]({{< ref "publications" >}}).
 So, you have direct and full access to my ACM papers.